dthain/basekernel/README.md

 it will work on your particular machine, or work at all.
 If you fix bugs or solve build problems, we would be happy to accept your contributions.

+BASEKERNEL is free software licensed under the GNU General Public License.
+See the file LICENSE for details.

 ## How to Run BASEKERNEL

 From a standard Linux X86 machine with the GCC compiler: